Travel to Costa Rica during Covid-19: What you need to know before you go – KION546

 There’s no need for a negative Covid-19 PCR test result as there was initially.
 All passengers must fill out a Health Pass within 72 hours of travel.
 The website gives a QR code that you should show on arrival.

-From August 1, fully vaccinated adults and anyone under the age of 18 (regardless of vaccination status) will be exempt from the requirement for travel insurance.
+From August 1, fully vaccinated adults and anyone under the age of 18 (regardless of vaccination status) have been exempt from the requirement for travel insurance.
 Proof of vaccination — which must have taken place at least 14 days prior to entry — can be added to the health pass.

 Anyone not fully vaccinated must have insurance which covers potential quarantine accommodation up to $2,000 and medical expenses of at least $50,000 related to Covid-19.
 This must be accompanied by a certificate in English or Spanish, giving the policyholder’s name, the dates of coverage and guarantees as stipulated above.